chandran1994/SQL-Library-System-Management/README.md

 **Level**: Intermediate
 **Database**: `library_sys_management`

-This project demonstrates the implementation of a Library Management System using SQL.
-The project focuses on relational database design, CRUD operations, table relationships, CTAS operations, and analytical SQL queries using PostgreSQL.
+In this project, I designed and built a Library Management System in PostgreSQL to practice database design, table relationships, SQL querying, and reporting.
+The database simulates a real library environment where books can be issued and returned, members can register with different branches, and employees manage daily operations.
+Along the way, I used CRUD operations, joins, aggregations, CTAS statements, and analytical queries to answer common business questions and generate operational reports.

 ---